 Joanna says: “It was a really big shift and, although most of my friends said I was mad to make the change, I felt I had just landed in a place where I immediately felt comfortable.

 “Like lots of people who work in the public sector, I just thought I could make a difference.

 “That does sound trite, but I honestly thought that, and that I had found the prospect of a really good career.

-“I worked with some challenging families, worked a lot with homeless people, women who had suffered domestic violence and people with mental health problems, and it just anchored my desire to make a difference.
+“I worked with some challenging families, worked a lot with homeless people, women who had suffered domestic violence and people with mental health problems, and it just anchored my desire to make

 “It was that experience which really made me think, ‘there is a role for public service’ and one of the things I continue to love about this job is the work we do to support the most vulnerable.”

 Joanna first arrived in the corridors of power at Essex County Council in 2005 as director of performance and finance, following a stint at the Audit Commission.